Daniel-Aldana10/Colombian_Vehicle_Data_Generator/README.md

 ## Uniqueness Control
 To ensure realistic data integrity:

-* License plates (license_plate) and SOAT policies (soat_policy) are now enforced to be unique.
+* License plates (license_plate) and SOAT policies (soat_policy) are now guaranteed to be unique.

-* This is implemented using a Scalable Bloom Filter for efficient memory-safe uniqueness validation when generating millions of records.
+* This is implemented using a deterministic generation approach where each vehicle's identifying information is based on its unique index, eliminating the need for runtime uniqueness checking and improving performance for large datasets.

+* The deterministic approach enables generation of millions of records with guaranteed uniqueness while maintaining realistic data patterns based on Colombian vehicle registration standards.